GB: Himalayan Grizzled HawkmothPseudosphinx grisea Hampson, , Fauna Brit. India (Moths) 1: 104.

 OVUM: Ovoid, 2mm, pale green or blue-green (Degtyareva, Stshetkin & Stshetkin, 1977).

 LARVA: Full-fed: 43--56mm.

-The fifth instar is very similar, but with the body becoming more bluish-grey laterally: the horn is of a similar colour, but the oblique abdominal stripes retain some green edging frontad.
+The fifth instar is very similar, but with the body becoming more bluish-grey.
+The horn is of a similar colour, but the oblique abdominal stripes retain some green edging frontad.
 In some individuals the fine body tubercles may be white rather than yellow.
-As pupation approaches the whole body takes on a brownish hue (Degtyareva, Stshetkin & Stshetkin, 1977).
+As pupation approaches the whole body takes on a brownish-purple hue, particularly dorsally (Degtyareva, Stshetkin & Stshetkin, 1977).

 Hostplants.
 In Tajikistan on Fraxinus sogdiana [syn.
 Fraxinus potamophila] (Degtyareva, Stshetkin & Stshetkin, 1977).